antoinevinial/react-boilerplate/README.md

 - The [History.js](./src/History.js) file create a browser history during navigation.
 You can create redirections or manage urls by importing this file inside other ones and use [build-in methods](https://www.npmjs.com/package/history)
 - This [App.js](./src/App.js) file is the root of your application.
 Usually, I put my router inside this file and create all the different pages for my application.

-I like to split my project into 3 different themes :
+In addition, I like to add 5 extra folders into my React project :
 - [/views](./src/views) with a specific folder for each URL inside router
 - [/components](./src/components) with all the components used inside the project
 - [/actions](./src/actions), [/constants](./src/constants) and [/stores](./src/stores) to manage all my data interactions (with an external API)